lancecasselman/photo-shoot-scheduler/replit.md

 ### Streamlined Authentication System
 Authentication and subscription verification is handled exclusively at the server level through secure routes, providing a cleaner user experience.

+**CRITICAL SECURITY FIX (Aug 21, 2025)**: Removed all DEV_MODE authentication bypasses to prevent unauthorized access to protected routes.
+All session management routes now require proper Firebase authentication with no development mode exceptions.
+This ensures production-level security across all deployment environments.

 ### Production Deployment Infrastructure (New)
 Complete production-ready configuration with security hardening, monitoring, and performance optimization. **GitHub deployment verified successful** with workflow fixes: